acmurdockUMASS/426-project-grant-search/results/sprint-5-load-test.md

 # SLO Target Comparison

-For the Services among the proposed ones
+For the Services among the ones proposed in docs/SLO.md the targets were as followed:

 grant-search-service:
 Latency: GET /grants must return the grants matching the query within 500 milliseconds at the 95th percentile, so nonprofit staff can evaluate funding opportunities without disruptive waiting.
 Reliability: At least 99.5% of valid search requests must succeed over a rolling 30-day period.
 Search requests use an idempotent read operation, so at-least-once delivery and client retries cannot create duplicate grants or modify stored data.

 eligibility-analysis-service:
 Latency: POST /eligibility-checks must return a result withing 2 seconds at the 95th percentile, so nonprofit staff can evaluate opportunities without interrupting their busy workflow.
 Reliability: At least 99% of valid eligibility check requests must succeed over a rolling 30-day period.
 Requests may use at-least-once delivery, but an idempotency key must stop retires from overburdening the system with repeat analyses.

+In the context of the tests similar to sprint 3 for the grant search service we reached our latency and reliability goal once again showing the the system has maintained the status quo

 # Sprint 3 Load Test Result Comparison
-k6 load test with written summary
-Service: Grant Search Service
-Test Paramaters: 45 Seconds, 10 VU

-Significant Test Results:
-Latency Values: http_req_duration:
-- avg=121.93ms
-- min=800µs
-- p(50)=6.14ms
-- p(95)=458.71ms
-- p(99)=463.13ms
-- max=668.5ms
-cache_hit_rate: 74.60%
-Request Rate: http_reqs: 1398 requests at 30.793197/s
-Error Rate: http_req_failed: 0.00%
-According to our docs/SLO.md our targets for the grant-search service were as followed, latency for p(95) at 500 milliseconds or less and for reliability 99.5% of request must succeed, For both of these metrics we did pass both of them p(95) = 458.71 and a 0.00% error rate.
-The other most significant statist to make note of is the cache hit rate of 74.60%.
-For our previous targets this rate allowed us to have p(95) be under 500ms when taking into consideration the simulated cache miss delay of 450ms.
-At the same time it is clear that cache hit rate is our main bottle neck as if the simulated delay were to be higher we may not have reached are targets.
-Because of this it is clear that making changes to keep that miss delay at the same amount or lower as well as improving our cache hit rates are the necessary changes to improve the service.

-Eligibility Analysis Service SLO Comparison
-The Eligibility Analysis Service met both of its documented SLOs during the 45-second k6 load test.
-The eligibility scenario ran with 2 concurrent virtual users and completed 109 eligibility requests without a single failure, producing a 0% error rate and a 100% success rate.
-This exceeded the service’s reliability target of at least 99% successful requests.
-The measured eligibility latency was 620.74 ms at p50, 881.03 ms at p95, and 901.33 ms at p99, with a maximum observed latency of 913.22 ms. Because the documented latency SLO requires p95 to remain below 2,000 ms, the measured p95 passed with approximately 1.12 seconds of margin.
-Every response also returned HTTP 200, contained all five eligibility checks and a numeric matchScore, and preserved the x-simulated-latency-ms header through Grant Search and the Eligibility Ambassador.
-These results show that the Eligibility Analysis Service remained reliable under concurrent load and that the Ambassador correctly preserved the service response and observable latency information.
-The primary source of eligibility latency remains the intentionally simulated analysis delay, but the current results remain comfortably within the service’s target.
+Compared to the sprint 3 load test results were approximately the same with a few differences.
+(Sprint 3 Will be the first Number in a Pair)
+We can see this in the cache hit rate 74.60% vs 84.15% which likely increased due to the longer duration.
+The 0.00% and 0.00% error rates.
+The close 30.793197/s and 35.869883/s request rates.
+Then, likely the most important metrics the http_req_duration min 800µs vs 798µs, a larger difference of max 668.5ms vs 464.75ms,
+And very little difference between p(50) 6.14ms vs 5.03ms, p(95) 458.71ms vs 456.54ms, and lastly p(90) 463.13ms vs 458.18ms
+As show the largest difference was the max duration and the cache hit rate which were both improvements.

 # Bottleneck Interpretation
+Because of the lack of changes in the test data I believe that the bottleneck of the system especially with regards to the search service remains the same.
+Restating it that  if the simulated delay were to be higher we may not have reached our SLO targets.
+Because of this it is remains that improving cache hit rates are one of the necessary changes to improve that particular service service.